davepinch/pinchy.cc/content/topics/computers/programming/recursive-descent-parser/en.wikipedia.org.md

 ---
-title: "Recursive descent parser (en.wikipedia.org)"
+title: "Recursive descent parser (Wikipedia)"
 retrieved: 2023-11-03
 excerpt: >-
   In computer science, a **recursive descent parser** is a kind of top-down parser built from a set of mutually recursive procedures (or a non-recursive equivalent) where each such procedure implements one of the nonterminals of the grammar.
 Thus the structure of the resulting program closely mirrors that of the grammar it recognizes.